 The annual value of Norwegian public procurement is estimated at NOK 400 billion.
 This marketplace is considerable, and there is no good reason not to bid on the contracts available.
-Both Norwegian and foreign entities can participate in public tenders.
-To participate is one thing, but the aim is to win.
-And how can one better the chances of winning?

 Finding public tender invitations